LeZheng/Owl-CL-document/CLHS-doc/26-Glossary.md

 specialize v.t. (a generic function) to define a method for the generic function, or in other words, to refine the behavior of the generic function by giving it a specific meaning for a particular set of classes or arguments.

 specialized adj.
 1. (of a generic function) having methods which specialize the generic function.
-2. (of an array) having an actual array element type that is a proper subtype of the type t; see Section 15.1.1 (Array Elements). ``(make-array 5 :element-type 'bit) makes an array of length five that is specialized for bits.''
+2. (指数组[array]) having an actual array element type that is a proper subtype of the type t; see Section 15.1.1 (Array Elements). ``(make-array 5 :element-type 'bit) makes an array of length five that is specialized for bits.''

 specialized lambda list n. an extended lambda list used in forms that establish method definitions, such as defmethod.
 See Section 3.4.3 (Specialized Lambda Lists).